-When they are not in sync the Working Memory functions as a sort of 'target' onto which Templates or patterns can be dragged and then transmitted to the DrumBrute memory.
-But edits made to patterns inside the MCC when not in sync do not edit the patterns inside the DrumBrute.
+The Working Memory functions as a sort of 'target' onto which Templates or patterns can be dragged and then transmitted to the DrumBrute memory.
+But edits made to patterns inside the MCC do not edit the patterns inside the DrumBrute.